2020 Tax Information

 Key Penalty Rates

-Failure to file – when you don’t file your tax return by the return due date, April 15, or extended due date if an extension to file is requested and approved. | 5% per month (max 25%) of unpaid tax due |
+Failure to file – when you don’t file your tax return by the return due date, April 15, or extended due date if an extension to file is requested and approved. | 5% per month (max 25%) of unpaid tax amount due |

-Failure to pay – when you don’t pay the taxes reported on your return in full by the due date, April 15.
-An extension to file doesn’t extend the time to pay | 0.5% of tax not paid by due date; 0.25% during approved installment agreement (if return was filed on time, and taxpayer is an individual); 1% if tax is not paid within 10 days of a notice of intent to levy (max 25%) of unpaid tax due charge on the remaining unpaid tax each month or part of a month following the due date, until the tax is fully paid or until 25% is reached |
+1% if tax is not paid within 10 days of a notice of intent to levy (max 25%) of unpaid tax due charge on the remaining unpaid tax each month or part of a month following the due date, until the tax is fully paid or until 25% is reached |

 Failure to pay proper estimated tax – when you don’t pay enough taxes due for the year with your quarterly estimated tax payments, or through withholding, when required | The penalty is calculated separately for each required installment.
 The number of days late is first determined and then multiplied by the effective interest rate for the installment period. |